What to do if you lose your phone with the Google Authenticator app

 If you are logged into Gmail from another device like laptop etc then you are also in luck as you can use your Gmail account to recover your Google Authenticator passwords.

-On the main page of your Gmail account, click the settings gear at the top right, then click “See all settings” from the drop-down list.
+To the Lady of your Gmail account, click the settings gear in the top right, then select “See all settings” from the drop-down list.

 Then you should go to the “Accounts” section and under Change Account Settings click on “Other Google Account settings".